Congressional App Challenge

 To be eligible to participate in the Congressional App Challenge, you must:

-- Be a middle or high school student at the time of app submission.
+- Age: Students must be in middle or high school at the time of app submission.

-- If competing as a team, at least half of the teammates must be eligible to compete in the district in which they are participating in.
+- If competing as a team: max four members, with at least two of the teammates must be eligible to compete within the district in which they are submitting.

 DEMONSTRATION VIDEO (max 3 min)